sana33/SDCOR/Readme.md

     If this checkbox is on, then the LoOP algorithm will be applied to the input data, considering the corresponding input parameters.
 By clicking this checkbox, all of the other elements of the GUI associated with other competing methods will be disabled.

-  * **MinPts Intv.:** This parameter is modifies w.r.t. the selected density-based outlier algorithm, namely LOF or LoOP.
+  * **MinPts Intv.:** This parameter is modified w.r.t. the selected density-based outlier algorithm, namely LOF or LoOP.
 The default established values are set as suggested.
 For LOF, it is an interval, and for LoOP, it becomes a scalar value.

   * **k StepLength:** Step-length for the MinPts interval utilized by LOF.